DaltonAC/VehicleVault/README.md

 | Create a sale               | POST   | http://localhost:8090/api/sales/         |
 | Delete a sale               | DELETE | http://localhost:8090/api/sales/:id      |

--Each endpoint should return a 400 or 404 error if unsuccessful or attempting to access a model object that does not exist.
+Each endpoint should return a 400 or 404 error if unsuccessful or attempting to access a model object that does not exist.
 Each endpoint should return a 400 or 404 error if unsuccessful or attempting to access a model object that does not exist.

 - Sample GET output for a list of salespeople: